 Historical Significance of Tsheringma Drupchhu

-Even now, the village dance troupe visits the Tsheringma Drupchu to take a head shower and invoke the local deity, Agay Yosey before they venture out to perform on important occasions.
-The dancers would perform the Tangsibji Zhyem as an offering to appease and seek protection and guidance from the local deity.
+Even now, the village dancers visit the Tsheringma Drupchu to take a head shower and invoke the local deity, before they venture out to perform on important occasions.
+The dancers perform the Tangsibji Zhyem as an offering to appease and seek protection and guidance from the local deity.

 Ethnopharmacological Uses and Benefits of Tsheringma Drupchhu

 Tsheringma Drupchhu has spiritual and medicinal benefits.
-For instance, the holy water of Tsheringma is believed to have been established by the deity of longevity (goddess Tshe-ring-ma).
+For instance, the holy water of Tsheringma is believed to have been established by the deity of longevity, the goddess Tshe-ring-ma.
 Thus, drinking or bathing in it is believed to enhance longevity.
 The Bhutanese also believe that this spring water can produce a melodious voice, a quality usually desired by singers.
-It is said that people from Tshangkha village who live near the Tsheringma holy water have a particularly melodious voice since it is their primary source of drinking water.
+People from Tshangkha village who live near the Tsheringma holy water usually have a melodious voice since it is their primary source of drinking water.

 For medicinal benefits, this holy water is sought to treat throat-related disorders.